gui-iar/presto/README.md

 -------------For IAR----------------

-If we want presto inside our ipta docekr we need presto 2.2 (forpython 2)so...
+If we want presto inside our ipta docker we need presto 2.2 (forpython 2)so...

 git clone git://github.com/scottransom/presto.git